 Already the Provincial Injury Mortality Surveillance System provides full coverage of all injury deaths in the province and the measurement of non-fatal injuries is the next priority.
-In the Selected High-Risk Areas there will be intermittent violence and injury studies to identify groups and sub-areas at risk and to monitor the effectiveness of interventions.
+In the Selected High-Risk Areas there will be intermittent violence and injury studies to identify groups and sub-areas at-risk and to monitor the effectiveness of interventions.

-An M&E protocol for the other violence prevention strategies put forward in this policy are in the process of being designed and refined.
+An M&E protocol for the other violence prevention strategies put forward in this policy will be designed and refined during 2013.

-5. Conclusion
+5. CONCLUSION